fmatter/cariban_nps/overview.md

 > thus  Gen-go-Gen.O/S  Hrsy  3AnMd
 > ‘He (is) the one who went like that.’</pre>

--   n (Interesting increasing elaboration):
+-   other (Interesting increasing elaboration):

 > (derbyshire-1965-p-037-the-buzzard-people-and-their-servant-the-sloth-004)
 > Hixkaryána (Derbyshire 1965: 37)